-In 1908, Max was shown in the Lewiston Directory (available in an Internet database) with the occupation "Dry and fancy goods" and the location (probably his home address) as 167 Park.
+In 1908, Max was still shown in the Lewiston Directory with the occupation "Dry and fancy goods" and the location (probably his home address) as 167 Park.

-By 1910 Max and his family had moved to Brunswick, where Max took over his brother Jacob's store.
-[Rebecca Robinson related that though Jacob had initially been very successful in his business, his finances faltered after he married.
+In about 1907 or 1908 the family moved to Brunswick and took over Jacob's store at 50 Maine Street.
+Rebecca related that though Jacob had initially been very successful in his business, his finances faltered after he married.
 Brother Abraham, who apparently had authority as the head of the family, told Max to take over Jacob's business.
 Rebecca thought that Abraham didn't like having two Singer brothers (himself and Max) in Lewiston.
-Jacob was instructed to work as an employee for Max, but he apparently balked at the idea and left Brunswick, moving first to Rumford, ME, and then to Akron, Ohio.]
+Jacob was instructed to work as an employee for Max.